 A part of your premium goes to building your savings called account value.
 Your account value will then be allocated to an investment fund of your choice.
 You can select equities if you’re aggressive investor or the bond fund if you are conservative investor.

 Premium holiday is your ability to stop paying premiums at a certain point in your plan.
 Almost all the time this is done when your investment and returns are enough to cover for recurring charges.
 That is, your account value and the potential growth would be sufficient in paying for fees, charges, and cost of insurance.

 For this plan, you can request for a premium holiday after paying at least 10 years.

 Insurance riders can also be attached to LifeBasix.
 A rider is a contract that can be activated as add-ons to your original policy.
 What it does is to ensure that your life insurance provides adequate insurance to other areas in your life aside from unexpected demise.

 - Care.
 The Care rider takes care of replenishing lost income when you are admitted in the hospital.

 - Critical conditions.
 We never know when we’ll get sick with dreaded diseases.
-The critical conditions rider pays out lump sum cash upon diagnosis of any of the eligible serious illnesses.
+The critical illness rider pays out lump sum cash upon diagnosis of any of the eligible serious illnesses.

 - Protector.
 Do you want to get higher sum insured?
 Then the best and affordable way to do it is by adding Protector, which increases your coverage.